Poop Eating – Coprophagia

 With regards to poop-eating dogs, “natural” means behaviors that a dog will perform without any intervention from a person (or otherwise).
 It can be learned, genetic, or a combination of both.

 “Natural” does not mean healthy or behaviors performed for survival or for other reasons.
-But left to their own autonomy and decision-making abilities, many dogs would dine on fine stool everywhere.
+But left to their own autonomy and decision-making abilities, many dogs would dine on fine stools everywhere.

 Clearly, just because a behavior is natural doesn’t mean we want to reinforce, condone or prefer a dog to eat poop.